desec-io/draft-shetho-dnsop-ds-automation/draft-shetho-dnsop-ds-automation.md

 - The registrar can retrieve the same and relay it to the registry;

-- Registrars or (less commonly) registries can obtain the information from the registrant performing a "manual update", such as via webform submission, and relay it to the registry.
+- Registrars or (less commonly) registries can obtain the information from the registrant through another channel (such as a non-automated "manual update" via webform submission), and relay it to the registry.

 There are several considerations in this context, as follows.

-### Necessity of Manual Updates
+### Necessity of Non-automatic Updates

-Under special circumstances, it may be necessary to perform a manual DS update.
+Under special circumstances, it may be necessary to perform a non-automatic DS update.
 One important example is when the key used by for authentication of DS updates is destroyed: in this case, an automatic key rollover is impossible as the Child DNS operator can no longer authenticate the associated information.
 Another example is when several providers are involved, but one no longer cooperates (e.g., when removing a provider from a multi-provider setup).
 Disabling manual DS management interfaces is therefore strongly discouraged.

-Similarly, when the registrar is known to not support DNSSEC (or to lack a manual interface), it seems adequate for registries to not perform automated DS maintenance, in order to prevent situations in which a misconfigured delegation cannot be manually recovered by the registrant.
+Similarly, when the registrar is known to not support DNSSEC (or to lack a DS provisioning interface), it seems adequate for registries to not perform automated DS maintenance, in order to prevent situations in which a misconfigured delegation cannot be repaired by the registrant.

-### Impact of Manual Updates: When to Suspend Automation
+### Impact of Non-automatic Updates: When to Suspend Automation

-When a manual DS update is performed in the presence of CDS/CDNSKEY records referencing the previous DS RRset's keys, the delegation's DS records may be reset to their previous state at the next run of the automation process.
-This section discusses in which situations it is appropriate to suspend DS automation after a manual update.
+When an out-of-band (e.g., manual) DS update is performed while CDS/CDNSKEY records referencing the previous DS RRset's keys are present, the delegation's DS records may be reset to their previous state at the next run of the automation process.
+This section discusses in which situations it is appropriate to suspend DS automation after such a non-automatic update.

 One option is to suspend DS automation after a manual DS update, but only until a resumption signal is observed.
 In the past, it was proposed that seeing an updated SOA serial in the child zone may serve as a resumption signal.
 However, as any arbitrary modification of zone contents — including the regular updating of DNSSEC signature validity timestamps  — typically causes a change in SOA serial, resumption of DS automation after a serial change comes with a high risk of surprise.
 Additional issues arise if nameservers have different serial offsets (e.g., in a multi-provider setup).
 It is therefore advised to not follow this practice.